+Sg13 The length

-Sg14 The length of a flush-mounted wall sign shall be no greater than 2/3 the width of the building storefront.
+of a flush-mounted wall sign shall be no greater than 2/3 the width of the building storefront.
 The height of the sign should be no more than three feet or 50% of the sign width, whichever is less.
-Wider or longer signs shall be considered on a case-bycase basis, particularly when warranted by architectural features.
+Wider or longer signs shall be considered on a case-by-case basis, particularly when warranted by architectural features.

-Sg15 The length of a painted wall sign shall be no greater than 1/3 the length of the wall on which it will be painted.
+Sg14 The length of a painted wall sign shall be no greater than 1/3 the length of the wall on which it will be painted.
 The height of the sign should be no more than three feet or 50% of the sign width, whichever is less.
-New painted wall signs are not appropriate for previouslyunpainted masonry surfaces.
+New painted wall signs are not appropriate for previously-unpainted masonry buildings.

-Sg16 Projecting or hanging signs shall be of a scale appropriate to the building, but generally should not exceed twelve square feet in combined area (both sides).
-They should be mounted in a location and a manner that does not damage or obscure any architectural elements.
+- Sg15 Projecting or hanging signs shall be of a scale appropriate to the building, but generally should not exceed twelve square feet in combined area (both sides). - Sg16 Projecting signs shall: - a.
+Not project (at a right angle) more than four (4) feet from the building. - b.
+Not extend above the highest point of the roof line.